Learn about the top 13 Interview questions that tech startups need to ask their digital marketing manager job candidates.

 Now bear in mind: The role and responsibilities of a digital marketing manager in an early- to mid-stage tech startup, where this is your first full-time marketing hire, are very different than digital marketing specialists in mid-sized or enterprise companies.

-Tech startup founders are generally very familiar with the idea of one person wearing “lots of hats” -- relative to what may be a handful or more of different jobs in a bigger company.
+Tech startup founders are generally very familiar with the idea of one person wearing “lots of hats” -- relative to a handful or more jobs in a bigger company.
 Your context and startup mindset must be top-of-mind as you interview digital marketing professionals.

 Especially for the marketing leader, that candidate must be obsessively focused on improving the customer experience (CX) and driving the right kinds of business growth that advance your startup towards product/market fit and accelerate the pace of reaching go-to-market fit.